What Makes Good Laser Wood?

 6. Free from Harmful Substances

 Since substances evaporate during laser cutting, it is important that the wood is free from harmful varnishes, paints, or chemicals.
-Only then can you avoid health-damaging fumes and protect your laser device.
+This way, you can avoid health-damaging fumes and protect your laser device.

 7. Laser-Optimized Core Layers and Veneers

-For veneered panels, the combination of a stable core layer and a noble surface is crucial.
-Laser-optimized core layers ensure good workability, while the veneer meets the aesthetic requirements.
+For veneered panels, the combination of a stable core layer and a refined surface is key.
+Laser-optimized core layers ensure good workability, while the veneer meets aesthetic demands.